CopyTranslator/CopyTranslator/README.md

 ![图标暂无](https://s1.ax1x.com/2018/11/29/FZxqM9.png)

 **The original icon has been abolished.o(╥﹏╥)o Now we are collecting new icons from users.
-People with ideas are welcome to contribute in this [Issue](https://github.com/elliottzheng/CopyTranslator/issues/12)**
+People with ideas are welcome to contribute in this [Issue](https://github.com/elliottzheng/CopyTranslator/issues/12)**.Here are our needs.
+1. Original
+2. Can reflect the core usage of the CopyTranslator, which is copy and translate.
+3. Can be well displayed in the desktop environment.
 # CopyTranslator

 [中文 Chinese](README_zh.md)